GalaxyShadesCat/SpatialDeconBenchmark/scripts/RCTD/README.md

 Rscript RCTD_seqFISH+.R
 Rscript RCTD_Visium.R
 ```
-This will run RCTD (spacexr) on the seqFISH and Visium dataset.
-Output will be stored in `results/seqFISH/seqFISH_RCTD.csv`.
+This will run RCTD (spacexr) on the seqFISH and Visium datasets.
+Output will be stored in `results`.